 For 40 years now, Gary Brewer has been a very highly respected and successful singer, songwriter, musician, promoter, and producer.
-Gary performs and records in several different genres, he has performed at the Grand Ole Opry and the Lincoln Center multiple times, writes and records all original material, ran Louisville's Largest free Bluegrass Festival (Strictly Bluegrass Festival), booked artists in all genres (Some of which include: Blood, Sweat, and Tears, Mary Wilson and the Supremes, Mark Chestnut, the Isaacs, the McKameys, Bill Monroe, Jimmy Martin, Ralph Stanley, etc.), and produces his own projects and TV Shows.
+Gary performs and records in several different genres, he has performed at the Grand Ole Opry and the Lincoln Center multiple times, writes and records all original material, ran Louisville's largest free Bluegrass Festival (Strictly Bluegrass Festival), booking artists in all genres (Some of which include: Blood, Sweat, and Tears, Mary Wilson and the Supremes, Mark Chestnut, the Isaacs, the McKameys, Bill Monroe, Jimmy Martin, Ralph Stanley, etc.), and he produces his own projects and TV Shows.
 He is a full-time performing artist and has toured all 50 states numerous times and 18 countries in Europe.
-His heritage goes back 6 generations and he tours today with 3 generations including himself, his dad, and his 2 sons (along with a banjo player).
+His heritage goes back 6 generations and he tours today alongside his 2 sons and a banjo player.

 "Gary Brewer has a great group, works hard on his act, and is an excellent Bluegrass singer."

 "Gary Brewer is a Kentuckian.
 Born to the music.
 He's a "natural" and we are proud to know him.
 Gary comes from a long line of pickers and singers.
 What he knows about music, he learned firsthand.
 I would guess Gary knows more songs and tunes than most any of his business."